 If you make these fudgy and spicy brownies, make sure to share your pictures, and please share this recipe with your friends and family.
 Brownies are meant to be shared, and sharing is the finest way of showing you care!

 - Preheat the oven to 350°F (180°C) and line an 8"x 8" pan with parchment paper.

-- Take a medium-sized bowl.
+- Take a medium-sized bowl or a blender bowl.
 Add melted coconut oil and combine it with pumpkin puree, peanut butter, and vanilla extract.
-Combine them well, using a hand mixer, to get a smooth, creamy mixture.
+Mix or blend them well to get a smooth, creamy mixture.

-- In a separate medium-sized bowl, combine all the dry ingredients: almond flour, pumpkin spice, brown sugar, baking soda, baking powder, and salt.
+- In a separate medium-sized bowl, combine all the dry ingredients: almond flour, pumpkin spice, brown sweetener, baking soda, baking powder, and salt.
 Don't add the chocolate chips just yet!

 - Add the coconut oil and pumpkin mixture and mix for 2 minutes until completely incorporated.